codevogel/peck/README.md

 peck --temp --clipboard
 ```

-Capture a screenshot, store it temporarily in `/tmp/`, and copy it to the
+Capture a screenshot, storing the output file in `/tmp/peck/out` (which is
-clipboard.
+periodically cleared by `peck` to prevent clogging up the file system), and copy
+the output file to the clipboard.

 ### Recording with Custom ffmpeg Filter